 Amsterdam’s cosiest Italian café: Koevoet

 When in Amsterdam, it’s all about the gezelligheid (cosiness).
 In the picturesque Jordaan neighbourhood, Koevoet looks like an ancient brown café, but serves some excellent primi and secondi from what feels like your grandmother’s living room.
-I particularly like their carbonara and ravioli, but they have plenty of non-pasta dishes that are heavier on the protein side.
+I particularly liked their carbonara and ravioli, but they have plenty of dishes that are lighter on carbs and heavier on protein.

 Sicilian food in Amsterdam: Le Due Sicilie

 While I mentioned that most Italian restaurants in Amsterdam are not regionally specific, there are a few exceptions.
-A little off the beaten track in Oost is Le Due Sicilie – a Sicilian restaurant with all the warmth and sunshine in their food and in their manner that you’d expect.
-On various visits, I’ve tried the pulpo, the swordfish, the parmigiana di melanzane, the ziti pasta and many more – all of which were spectacular, especially when washed down with a well-rounded glass of Nero d’Avola.
+A little off the beaten track near Amstel station is Le Due Sicilie – a Sicilian restaurant with all the warmth and sunshine in their food and service that you’d expect.
+On various visits, I’ve tried the pulpo (octopus), the parmigiana di melanzane, the ziti pasta with a rich, meaty sauce, the tagliatelle with prawns and pistachio (a typically Sicilian pasta dish) and many more delicious dishes.
+Everything has been spectacular, especially when washed down with a well-rounded glass of Nero d’Avola.

 Venetian cicchetti in Amsterdam: TOZI

 Located in the Park Plaza Hotel next to Vondelpark, TOZI is tucked away in one of those huge bay windows that characterises the architecture in Amsterdam’s grand Oud-Zuid neighbourhood.
-The evening I visited, it was one of those rare 32-degree summer days, so I was grateful to sit in the calm interior and enjoy the aircon and a cold glass of prosecco.
 TOZI’s concept centres around cicchetti – the Venetian answer to tapas – which means lots of small, shareable dishes.
 I’d recommend ordering the “Best of TOZI” menu so you get the chance to try as many dishes as possible.
 We ate everything from soft-shell crab to San Daniele ham (the prosciutto was excellent), and from cod croquettes with aioli to ricotta ravioli with freshly shaved truffle.
 Not to mention the tiramisu and Italian cheeses (not on the same plate!) for dessert.
 TOZI offers a wine pairing arrangement as well, which means three glasses of wine – one with each “round” of cicchetti.
 Again, highly recommended.

 Pizza in Amsterdam